aliyun/terraform-provider-alicloud/website/docs/r/vod_domain.html.markdown

   * `global` - regions in and outside mainland China.
 * `sources` - The information about the address of the origin server.
 For more information about the Sources parameter, See the following `Block sources`.
 * `weight` - The weight of the origin server.
 * `status` - The status of the domain name for CDN.
-Value values:
+Valid values:
   * `online` - indicates that the domain name is enabled.
   * `offline` - indicates that the domain name is disabled.
   * `configuring` - indicates that the domain name is being configured.